Working with Objects

 The Type and Representation dialog lets you flip an object, change its orientation and dimensions, and also choose an image to display the object on the floor plan.

 For more information on a particular object type, read the dedicated section.
-To open it, click on the object's name at the top of this page.
+To open it, tap on the object's name at the top of this page.

 When you add an object to the project, it comes with the default materials.
 You can apply new materials to an object.
 The procedure to do this is described in the Applying Materials section.

-The program is provided with the material library.
+The app is provided with the material library.